 Don’t take off on a hike in brand new boots.
 Just don’t do it.
 If you have recently acquired a new pair of boots and you can’t wait to try them out, start to wear them regularly so they can take on the shape of your foot without causing the rubbing and blistering that may accompany a new, stiff pair on the trail.
 If you don’t have a lot of time, mist the inside of your boots with water and rubbing alcohol to help the material flex, and wear thick wool socks.
 It helps if those have also been dampened.
 Then wear around as usual to help soften and allow the boot to take on the shape of your foot.

 9. Adjust and Practice with Your Pack

 You probably don’t pack your backpack exactly the same every time since every hike requires slightly different gear.
 This makes the weight shift and the straps sit differently on you from one experience to the next.
-Do yourself a favor and pack your bag in advance and get it adjusted; walking around the house or neighborhood, up and down stairs, or even reaching for things will help you determine what needs to be adjusted for optimal comfort before you get going rather that constantly forcing you to stop and adjust while on the trail.
+Do yourself a favour and pack your bag in advance and get it adjusted; walking around the house or neighbourhood, up and down stairs, or even reaching for things will help you determine what needs to be adjusted for optimal comfort before you get going rather that constantly forcing you to stop and adjust while on the trail.